gedcom/scCCESS/README.md

 # scCCESS
 single-cell Consensus Clusters of Encoded Subspaces

-This repository stores original R implementation of scCCESS, as described in Thomas et al. Autoencoder-based cluster ensembles for single-cell RNA-seq data analysis.
-BMC Bioinformatics, 20, 660. https://doi.org/10.1186/s12859-019-3179-5.
+This repository stores original R implementation of scCCESS, as described in Thomas et al. _Autoencoder-based cluster ensembles for single-cell RNA-seq data analysis_. ***BMC Bioinformatics***, 20, 660. https://doi.org/10.1186/s12859-019-3179-5.
 For the most updated version, please refer to https://github.com/PYangLab/scCCESS.

 Package required to use this script:
 - keras (available on CRAN) See https://keras.rstudio.com/reference/install_keras.html for more details - this package can be sped up substantially if the user has a supported nVIDIA GPU with CUDA installed, or a supported AMD GPU with ROCm and ROCm Tensorflow installed.